carlansell94/ebay-sync/README.md

 * If a tracking number is removed from an order, the returned HREF uses the tracking number '999', rather than being removed completely.
 * If eBay CS refund a buyer from their side (i.e. seller also keeps their money), the payment API will still show a payment status of 'FULLY_REFUNDED'.
 However, no refund details will exist.
 * finances/getTransactions supports filtering by transaction type, but is not currently open to all sellers.
 Could be used to automatically fetch postage label costs when it becomes available.
+* Feedback API syncs all available records on every run, due to changes to the format of legacy order IDs.
+So far, I have been unable to use the OrderLineItemID field, and this value is not returned in the output.
+Hopefully, this is a quirk of the API which will be fixed in the future.

 # Future Development
 While the app is working (and runs daily on my machine), there are still a few enhancements planned before I would consider it to be 'stable'.